-When the Company determines that the carrying value of intangibles may not be recoverable based upon the existence of one or more of the above indicators of impairment and the carrying value of the asset cannot be recovered from projected undiscounted cash flows, the Company records an impairment charge.
-The Company measures any impairment based on a projected discounted cash flow method using a discount rate determined by management to be commensurate with the risk inherent in the current business model.
 When conducting its annual goodwill impairment assessment, the Company initially performs a qualitative evaluation of whether it is more likely than not that goodwill is impaired.
-If it is determined by a qualitative evaluation that it is more likely than not that goodwill is impaired.
 If it is determined by a qualitative evaluation that it is more likely than not that goodwill is impaired, the Company then applies a two-step impairment test.
 The two-step impairment test first compares the fair value of the Company's reporting unit to its carrying or book value.
-If the fair value of the reporting unit exceeds its carrying value, goodwill is not impaired and the Company is not required to perform further testing.
+If the fair value of the reporting unit exceeds its carrying value, goodwill is not impaired.
 If the carrying value of the reporting unit exceeds its fair value, the Company determines the implied fair value of the reporting unit's goodwill and if the carrying value of the reporting unit's goodwill exceeds its implied fair value, then an impairment loss equal to the difference is recorded in the consolidated statement of operations.
 The Company performs the annual testing for impairment of goodwill at the reporting unit level during the quarter ended September 30.

-For the year ended December 31, 2015, the Company recorded no impairment charge to its goodwill, and for the year ended December 31, 2014, the Company recorded an impairment charge in the amount of \$2,144,488 to the goodwill associated with CyberFone.
+For the year ended December 31, 2016, the Company recorded an impairment charge to its goodwill in the amount of \$4,336,307, and for the year ended December 31, 2015, the Company recorded no impairment charge to its goodwill.